-The data since 18 July 2018 are shown graphically in the figures below.
-The data for GND2692 has not been included as the data collected appeared erroneous which may have been a result of either a faulty logger (which has now been replaced) or disturbance to the bore from ongoing site works.
+The data since 1 July 2017 are shown graphically below.
+The data for GND2692 for the previous monitoring year appears erroneous.
+The unusual changes in the water level at the site are likely a result of either a faulty logger (which has now been replaced) or disturbance to the bore from site works in close proximity to the bore.
 Figure 12, Figure 13 and Figure 14 display the range of groundwater elevations by location.
 Figure 15 and Figure 16 demonstrate that the shallow and deeper aquifers in the vicinity of the proposed landfill both respond to rainfall.
-Figure 17 has been provided to show that although all intervals respond to rainfall the range and speed of the response is generally determined by depth, with the deeper bores showing a slower more subdued response than the shallower bores.
+Figure 17 has been provided to show that although all intervals respond to rainfall the range and speed of the response is generally determined by depth with the deeper bores showing a slower more subdued response than the shallower bores when not affected by steep gradients..